AGIOS-UPDATED/agios-updated/README.md

 ## About Midday

-Midday is an all-in-one tool designed to help freelancers, contractors, consultants, and solo entrepreneurs manage their business operations more efficiently.
+Agios-Updated is an all-in-one tool designed to help freelancers, contractors, consultants, and solo entrepreneurs manage their business operations more efficiently.
 It integrates various functions typically scattered across multiple platforms into a single, cohesive system.

 ## Features